Bat hawk: Description

-The bat hawk is a slender, medium-sized bird of prey, usually about 45 cm long.
+The bat hawk is a slender, medium-sized bird of prey, 45 cm long and weighing 600–650 grams.

 It has long wings and a falcon-like silhouette while in flight.
 Adults are dark brown or black, with a white patch on the throat and chest, and have a white streak above and below each eye.
 Juveniles are mottled brown and have more white plumage than adults.

 Behaviour

 Hunting

 Bats are the usual prey of the bat hawk, although they may eat small birds, such as swallows, swifts, and nightjars, or even insects.
 They hunt by chasing their prey at high speeds in flight.
 49.3% of their hunts are successful.
 Bats are captured by the use of small talons, and swallowed whole immediately in flight.
 Hunting methods may be similar to that of Swainson's Hawk, which makes use of different approach types (Up-stream, Down-stream and cross-stream) and grab directions/body positions (pitch down, pitch up and roll manoeuvres) to capture prey in a swarm.
 Bat hawks also show very rapid ingestion rates, taking on average 6 seconds for the prey to reach the stomach after capture.

 The bat hawk is crepuscular and hunts at dusk.
 They can be observed perching near a cave/bat dwelling prior to dusk emergence.
 They feed on the wing and swallow their prey whole.
 This feeding habit has resulted in the evolution of an unusually large gape, the largest of any raptor relative to body size, and is more similar to that of insectivorous birds which feed on the wing such as swallows, swifts and nightjars.
 The evolution of a large gape is likely due to the selective pressure of a limited feeding time.
 Since bats only emerge at dusk in swarms, a temporal window of ±30 minutes is allotted for bat hawks to hunt.
 A large gape allows the hawks to feed extremely rapidly, often with multiple captures per hunting bout.

 The crepuscular habits, large gape and in-flight manoeuvrability makes the bat hawk well adapted for its choice of prey hunting.
 This ecological niche is highly exploited by bat hawks, making their competition with other diurnal raptors minimal.